 Humans are visuals creatures.
 Youtube is the 2nd largest search engine in the world making videos easily discovered and shared.
-Youtube is ideal for further reaching a target audience.
+Youtube is ideal for further-reaching a target audience.
 Vespers is a cut above the rest with over 50k subscribers to his channel.
-Check out a couple examples of their videos.
+Check out a couple of examples of their videos.

 The main take away here is they are using their brand, personality and the power of video to give potential customers a feeling for what they are buying into.
 Video is by far the most powerful tool for this when used correctly.

 Email is still the number 1 way to get potential customer’s attention.
 Facebook, Twitter and the rest have all clamped down on promotional posts.
 Facebook is essentially doing away with organic post via pages unless they are boosted.
 The solution is to develop an email list and offer incentives like Free Downloads for being a member of the site and a subscriber to the email list.